hbachchas/BiARAStar/README.md

 1. extract gcc_64.tar.bz2 in a folder

+2. go to the project directory and delete any existing .user files

-2. ../gcc_64/bin/qmake -o Makefile project.pro
+3. ../gcc_64/bin/qmake -o Makefile project.pro

-3. make
+4. make

-which will generate the executable, then pass right arguments and run it.
+This will generate the executable.